karttur/setup-blog/_posts/2017-12-21-setup-blog-tools.markdown

 <span class = 'terminal'>$ ruby -v</span>

-(Ruby itself still requires the hyphen, it is only RVM taht can do without.)
+(Ruby itself still requires the hyphen, it is only RVM that can do without.)

 Generate the core Ruby documentation by typing